By Priority — Quick Answer

 7-day trip viabilityIdealIdealIdealTight (4–5 days better)Ideal for combined tripIdeal for walking focusTight (3–4 days typical)Good (combined trips)

-Tanzania appears as "ideal" for 7-day trips because the Northern Circuit's four parks pack 7 days efficiently with reasonable drive times.
-Botswana appears "tight" because Okavango Delta trips usually run 4–5 days — a 7-day Botswana trip typically combines Delta + Chobe + Kalahari, which is ambitious.
-Every row captures a genuine trade-off.
-No destination wins every row — which is the point of this page.
+Tanzania reads "ideal" for 7-day trips because the Northern Circuit's four parks fit 7 days with reasonable drive times — Arusha to Tarangire is two hours of tar then gravel, Karatu to Naabi Hill Gate is 3.5 hours in dust season.
+Botswana reads "tight" because Okavango trips run 4–5 days; a 7-day Botswana itinerary typically combines Delta + Chobe + Kalahari, which is ambitious.
+Every row captures a real trade-off.
+No destination wins every row — and that's exactly why a single "best" doesn't exist.

 Best 7-Day African Safari by Specific Priority

 Eight priorities matched to destinations.
-Each recommendation is the honest operator answer — not the most expensive option, not the highest-margin option, but the one that delivers best on that specific priority for most travellers.
-Where multiple destinations tie, we name both.
-"These are the priorities our enquiries cluster around.
-The editorial listicles rank destinations by 'overall quality' — we rank them by 'which one wins for your specific reason for going.'" — Geoffrey Komba, Head Guide
+Each recommendation is the honest operator answer — not the most expensive option, not the highest-margin option, but the one that delivers best on that priority for most travellers.
+Where two destinations tie, both are named.
+"These are the priorities our enquiries actually cluster around.
+The editorial listicles rank destinations by 'overall quality' — we rank them by 'which one wins for your specific reason for going.'
+Two different exercises." — Geoffrey Komba, Head Guide

 Priority — First-Time Safari